Updated: Dec. 12, 2017, by Philbert Ono

 Q: Do you work with the Shiga Prefectural government, visitors bureau, tourist associations, etc?

 I also find it difficult to maintain a long-term working relationship when the personnel changes every few years.
-It’s most difficult to work with people who are in charge with English PR when they cannot even understand or speak English.
+It’s most difficult to work with people who are in charge with English PR when they themselves lack English ability.
 They are unable to judge the quality of English text.
 Even if I tell them it’s poor English, they cannot understand what I mean because they don’t understand English.
 They also don’t understand what is required to produce top-quality English and top-quality translations.
 And there are too many Japanese officials who think that their English or their subordinates’ English is good enough to be used in official and PR materials.
-This is why we often see incorrect and ridiculous English in brochures, websites, signs, etc. This happens not only in Shiga, it happens all over Japan.
+This is why we often see incorrect and ridiculous English in brochures, websites, signs, etc. This happens not only in Shiga, but all over Japan.

-Shiga (and many other prefectures) is still quite primitive and undeveloped when it comes to English-language proliferation, international tourism, and PR.
+Shiga (and many other prefectures) is still quite primitive and undeveloped when it comes to the English-language level, international tourism, and PR for foreigners.
 Many tourism and local government websites in Shiga still use automated translation, Shiga Prefectural government’s English website hasn’t been been updated or redesigned in years, English tourist pamphlets have low-quality English, there are few or no volunteer tour guides who can speak English, and very few people (or none) can speak English in local governments and tourist organizations.
 Shiga has never been good at promoting itself or getting out of Kyoto’s shadow.

 For example, Otsu Matsuri is one of Shiga’s major festivals.
 Shiga’s official tourism website has only two English sentences describing Otsu Matsuri.
 And Otsu’s official tourist website in English has NOTHING on Otsu Matsuri (and nothing on other Otsu festivals) as of this writing, although it has info in Japanese.
 JNTO does a little better, but provides no photos of the festival.
 Almost all websites, blogs, etc., that mention Otsu Matsuri in English are very shallow.
 Only my Otsu Matsuri blog post explains the story in detail behind each of the 13 floats’ karakuri puppet performances which are the festival’s highlight.

-I’m also very concerned about the lack of up-to-date information for tourists in times of natural disasters.
+I’m also very concerned about the lack of up-to-date travel alerts and warnings for tourists in times of natural disasters.
 When Typhoon Man-Yi hit Shiga in Sept.
 2013, I noticed that none of the tourist websites in Shiga provided any news or updates about railway and flooded road conditions, hazardous hiking trails (blocked by landslides), closed attractions, etc. Nothing in Japanese except on my shiga-ken.com page summarizing the damage.
 Obviously, there was no information in foreign languages either.

 Because of its obscurity, Shiga needs to work at PR much harder than other prefectures.
 They need to go the extra mile (or two).
 And they need to come together and work together.
 After all, we’re all on the same side and on the same boat, but we’re not a cohesive team yet.
 People need to reach out and coordinate and cooperate (連携) more.